alexfernandez/alexfernandez.github.io/2016/stridercd.md

 ![Strider Dashboard](https://github.com/Strider-CD/strider/raw/master/docs/screenshots/dashboard.jpg)

+### Plugins

-For every project a number of [plugins](https://github.com/Strider-CD/strider/wiki/List-of-Plugins) may be enabled, which carry different tasks: deployment for different languages, sending email, running a local or remote deployment are a few of them.
+For every project a number of [plugins](https://github.com/Strider-CD/strider/wiki/List-of-Plugins) may be enabled, which carry different tasks: deployment for a few different platforms (Node.js, Ruby, Python or custom), sending email, running a local or remote deployment are a few of them.
+Plugins can be enabled or disabled for master, for all branches or for a custom branch.

 ![[Strider Plugins](https://futurestud.io/blog/strider-how-to-create-your-own-plugin)](https://futurestud.io/blog/content/images/2015/06/strider-plugin-1.png)

+Strider can also be integrated with Slack using the relevant plugin, which can be important for many teams.

+### Continuous Deployment, the Strider Way

-The part of the deployment is not really solved by Strider, especially for a sophisticated distributed deployment.
+The part of the deployment itself is where Strider goes for simplicity.
+Every deployment is
+especially for a sophisticated distributed deployment.
 It just allows configuring a local task (using the Custom Scripts plugin), or a remote deployment (with the SSH plugin).

 If you want to deploy on a dynamic set of machines you have first to create a script to select the relevant servers and contact them, and then invoke that script from Strider.
-Since you probably have such a script somewhere, even if you are doing manual deployments, it is a nice lightweight approach.
+It is a nice lightweight approach: you probably have such a script somewhere already, at least for manual deployments.

 ## StriderCD in Practice